-One of the big success stories of this tumultuous era of higher education during a global pandemic has been the way web proctoring companies have been working overtime to help schools and faculty members make the necessary adjustments, often on the fly, to fulfill their vital mission.
+One of the big success stories of this tumultuous era of higher education during a global pandemic has been the way remote proctoring companies have been working overtime to help schools and faculty members make the necessary adjustments, often on the fly, to fulfill their vital mission with online education solutions.
 Honorlock’s distinctive success in this rapidly expanding field has recently been recognized by Inc. magazine, where we are listed at #236 in the top 5000 fastest-growing private companies.

 We didn’t get there by suddenly appearing in January with the pandemic – we’ve been building our remote proctoring business since 2015.
 Let’s have a look at how remote proctoring is not just a remedy for a temporary illness, so to speak, but an elixir that is helping institutions and programs transform themselves for a healthier future.